 If we knew what was going to happen, we would not need faith.
 We could plan for tomorrow and the next day and the next with confidence.
 But only God knows what tomorrow will bring into our lives.
 So, we need faith.

-Faith enables us to live courageously, live life with confidence, and know that with God beside us, His Son within us, and the Holy Spirit to empower us, we can be filled with confidence and assurance that God will guide us and guard us.
+Faith enables us to live courageously, live life with confidence, and know that with God beside us, His Son within us and the Holy Spirit to empower us, we can be more than conquerors.

 Unfortunately, not all Christians walk by faith.
 Some squeak through life by sight.
 But, the two principles of action are exclusive of each other and contradictory.

-One is sight.
 Sight is concerned with things that are material and visible.
-The other is faith.
 Faith is concerned with things that are invisible and spiritual.
 Each principle struggles to master the other.
-Christians must choose which one will be their master.
+As Christians, we must choose which one will be our master.

-If we walk by sight, we will encounter many things that will cause us to be filled with fear and frighten us.
+If we walk by sight, we will encounter many things that will frighten us.
 We see this in the lives of the people of Israel.
-When they left Israel, they were followed by the greatest army who had the best fighters in all of Egypt.
+When they left Israel, they were followed by the best fighters that Egypt had.

 “Then,” states the Psalmist, “they believed His words.”
 When?
 After they saw His miracle.
-They didn't need to experience such despair and the fear of destruction.
-Their lack of faith in His presence and power caused them to doubt His promises.
-God is constantly doing the impossible for us even when our faith is weak.
-Trust in His greatness.
+It was not necessary for them to experience such despair and the fear of destruction.
+Their lack of faith in the presence and power of God caused them to doubt His promises.
+“Lord, help our unbelief!” said one disciple.
+What about you?

-Prayer: Thank you Lord for doing the impossible for us.
-Help us to take You at Your Word and trust in You to always protect us.
-Please increase our faith.
-Help us to believe in You for all things.
+Prayer: Lord, help us to take You at Your Word and trust in You for everything.
+Please increase our faith now.
+Teach us to see challenges and threats as faith builders.
 In Jesus’ Name, Amen.

-Scripture For Today: Then they believed his promises.
-Then they sang his praise.
+Scripture For Today: Then they believed his promises and sang his praise.
 Psalm 106:12